Oriented Closed Polyhedral Maps and the Kitaev Model: Polyhedral maps

-(ii) Using (i) we have $T_2T_1T_0=\id_\Arr$.
-Therefore $T_2T_1$ is a left inverse of $T_0$.
+(ii) Using (i), we have $T_2T_1T_0=\id_\Arr$.
+Therefore, $T_2T_1$ is a left inverse of $T_0$.
 Since $T_0$ is invertible, $T_2T_1$ is the inverse of $T_0$.

 (iii) The $i=0$, $j=2$ case is trivial since $a$ belongs to both orbits and by axiom (AP-3) no other element does so.
-In the $i=0$, $j=1$ case assume $b\in \Ou_0(a)\cap\Ou_1(a)$.
+In the $i=0$, $j=1$ case, assume $b\in \Ou_0(a)\cap\Ou_1(a)$.
 Then either $b=a$ or $b=T_1a=T_0^ma$ for some $m$.
-In the latter case $T_0^{-1}b=T_0^{m-1}a=T_2a$ belongs to $\Ou_0(a)\cap\Ou_2(a)=\{a\}$ hence $T_2a=a$ which contradicts (AP-1).
+In the latter case, $T_0^{-1}b=T_0^{m-1}a=T_2a$ belongs to $\Ou_0(a)\cap\Ou_2(a)=\{a\}$ hence $T_2a=a$ which contradicts (AP-1).
 Similarly, in the $i=1$, $j=2$ case a $c\in\Ou_1(a)\cap\Ou_2(a)$ which is not $a$ must satisfy $c=T_1a=T_2^na$ for some $n$ and therefore $c=T_0T_2a=T_2^{n-1}T_2a$ belongs to $\Ou_0(T_2a)\cap\Ou_2(T_2a)$ hence $c=T_2a$.
-Now we have $T_1a=T_2a$ which means that $T_2a$ is a fixed point of $T_0$ which contradicts (AP-1).
+Now we have $T_1a=T_2a$ which means that $T_2a$ is a fixed point of $T_0$ which contradicts~(AP-1).

 (iv) Let $T_1a=a$.
-Then $T_2a=T_2T_1a=T_0^{-1}a$ so $T_2a\in \Ou_0(a)\cap\Ou_2(a)$.
-By (iii) $T_2a=a$ is a fixed point of $T_2$ which contradicts (AP-1). \end{proof}
+Then $T_2a=T_2T_1a=T_0^{-1}a$, so $T_2a\in \Ou_0(a)\cap\Ou_2(a)$.
+By (iii), $T_2a=a$ is a~fixed point of $T_2$ which contradicts (AP-1). \end{proof}

-Out of an arrow presentation we would like to build a 2-dimensional cellular complex, a kind of abstract polyhedron.
+Out of an arrow presentation, we would like to build a 2-dimensional cellular complex, a kind of abstract polyhedron.
 The necessary data are the following.
 Let

 be the set of $T_i$-orbits for $i=0,1,2$.
 We call the elements $v\in\Sigma^0$ vertices, the elements $e\in \Sigma^1$ (undirected) edges and the elements $f\in\Sigma^2$ faces.
-For an edge $e=\{a,T_1a\}$ we say that $u=\Ou_0(a)$ and $v=\Ou_0(T_1a)$ are the endpoints, or boundary vertices, of $e$.
-In this case we write $\Bd(e)=\{u,v\}$ and call it the boundary of $e$.
-The coboundary of $e$ is defined by $\Cb(e):=\{\Ou_2(a),\Ou_2(T_1a\}$.
-More generally we define
+For an edge $e=\{a,T_1a\}$, we say that $u=\Ou_0(a)$ and $v=\Ou_0(T_1a)$ are the endpoints, or boundary vertices, of $e$.
+In this case, we write $\Bd(e)=\{u,v\}$ and call it the boundary of $e$.
+The coboundary of $e$ is defined by $\Cb(e):=\{\Ou_2(a),\Ou_2(T_1a)\}$.
+More generally, we define

 and we declare the boundaries of vertices and the coboundaries of faces to be empty.
-Denoting by $\Sigma$ the disjoint union $\Sigma^0\sqcup\Sigma^1\sqcup\Sigma^2$ the $\Sigma^i$-s can be recovered by setting up a dimension function $\dim:\Sigma\to\{0,1,2\}$.
-Then $\Bd$ and $\Cb$ become functions $\Sigma\to\Fin(\Sigma)$ to the set of finite subsets of $\Sigma$.
+Denoting by $\Sigma$ the disjoint union $\Sigma^0\sqcup\Sigma^1\sqcup\Sigma^2$ the $\Sigma^i$-s can be recovered by setting up a dimension function $\dim\colon\Sigma\to\{0,1,2\}$.
+Then $\Bd$ and $\Cb$ become functions $\Sigma\to\Fin(\Sigma)$ to the set of finite subsets of~$\Sigma$.\looseness=-1

-For a while we forget about arrow presentations because first we have to formulate the requirements for a bunch of data, such as the $\bra \Sigma,\dim,\Bd,\Cb\ket$ above, which qualifies it as a polygonal complex.
+For a while, we forget about arrow presentations because first we have to formulate the requirements for a bunch of data, such as the $\bra \Sigma,\dim,\Bd,\Cb\ket$ above, which qualifies it as a~polyhedral complex.